Part 1 — Hello world! [From your Python script to Supervisely APP]

 Pay attention to important fields:

-— SDK version you were using, it doesn't matter in this appmain_script
+docker_image — SDK version you were using, it doesn't matter in this app

 Step 3 — Repository setup